ukparliament/ontologies/README.md

 Ontology development for UK Parliament
 --------------------------------------

-Work in progress to design data models for UK Parliament
+Work in progress to design data models for UK Parliament.

 Easier to read versions at: https://ukparliament.github.io/ontologies/